avilla03/Breast-Cancer-Detection-Project/README.md

 The directory "data" should appear now in the files tab with a subdirectory named "med_gallery", with multiple subdirecteries all containing images of ICD positive images with the label 1, and ICD negative images with the label 0.
 ![import data](/Images/import_data.png)
+Great!
+My next problem is to format the data in a way such that the ImageFolder dataloader can pair well with my data.
+The general structure of my folders should look like:
+``
+/data
+  /med_gallery
+  /train
+    /0
+      /*.png
+      /*.png
+      ...
+    /1
+  /test
+    /0
+    /1
+``